HollowTechnology/Launchit/README.md

 Launchit is a launcher for all your apps.
 Whether it's entertainment or gaming, Launchit is there.<br>

 Features 🌟
-- All based on HTML, so it doesn't consume much resources.
+- Uses HTML and NodeJS, so it doesn't consume much resources.
 - Dark Theme, light mode coming soon.
 - Free and Open Source.
 - Customizable to your liking.